nhoffmann/screen/README.md

 * The controller keeps track of the available boards
 * The controller knows about the position of every board
-* The controller consumes animations and sends the appropriate pixel data to the connected boards
+* The controller provides functionality to draw pixel data onto the screen.
+After drawing the pixel data it provides functionality to send the appropriate pixel data to the connected boards